kdavies4/ModelicaRes/doc/index.rst

 First, install the dependencies.
 Most are installed automatically, but SciPy_ >= 0.10.0 must be installed according to the instructions at http://www.scipy.org/install.html.
-The GUIs requireQt_, which can be installed via PyQt4_, guidata_, or PySide_.
+The GUIs require Qt_, which can be installed via PyQt4_, guidata_, or PySide_.

 Then install ModelicaRes.
 The easiest way is to use pip_::